Space law: International treaties

 The Rescue Agreement, the Liability Convention and the Registration Convention all elaborate on provisions of the Outer Space Treaty.
 Some consider the Moon Treaty to be a failed treaty due to its limited acceptance.
-Others, however, have suggested to compliment the Moon Treaty, to accommodate raised issues with it, while employing its qualities.
+Others, however, have suggested to complement the Moon Treaty, to accommodate raised issues with it, while employing its qualities.

 1998 ISS agreement

 In addition to the international treaties that have been negotiated at the United Nations, the nations participating in the International Space Station have entered into the 1998 Agreement among the governments of Canada, Member States of the European Space Agency, Japan, Russian Federation, and the United States concerning cooperation on the Civil International Space Station.
 This agreement provides, among other things, that NASA is the lead agency in coordinating the member states' contributions to and activities on the space station, and that each nation has jurisdiction over its own module(s).
 The agreement also provides for protection of intellectual property and procedures for criminal prosecution.
 This agreement may very well serve as a model for future agreements regarding international cooperation in facilities on the Moon and Mars, where the first off-world colonies and scientific/industrial bases are likely to be established.